BSt-Denis/gslcoenv/README.md

 1. You need to download the data stored on the DFO Virtual Private Network (VPN) at this location -> R:/Commun/Virginie Roy/Package_gslcoenv/data/

-2. Tell the package where to find the data on your local computer.
+2. Tell the package where to find the data on your local computer with the setDataPath() function.

 ``` r
 # Import package